codegold79/simple-k8s-based-webpage/README.md

 # simple-k8s-based-webpage
 A very simple webpage without persistant storage that has a few endpoints.

-Use to accompany a tutorial showing an example of how to write a server in Go.
+Use this as an example to accompany a tutorial showing how to write a simple web server in Go.